-SVT organize the SAMKUL funded network Understanding Cultural Conditions for Climate Change Adaption (UC4A)
+SVT organized the SAMKUL funded network Understanding Cultural Conditions for Climate Change Adaption (UC4A)

 The SAMKUL work program highlights the key importance of increased understanding and explanation of the cultural conditions and prerequisites underlying societal development, in order to increase society’s capacity to meet the challenges of a rapidly changing world.

 Over the coming decades, societies will face major changes in dealing with the various impacts of climate change.
 In order to enable timely anticipatory and proactive adaptation, society needs to learn to utilize unavoidably imperfect knowledge from climate science on the deeply uncertain future changes in key climate variables (precipitation patterns, heat wave frequencies, extreme weather events etc.).

 Currently, adaptation in sectors such as the urban environment and the sea food production sector is hindered by dominant institutional cultures active at the interface between science and policy/society.
 To remedy this problem, UC4A aims to bring together an extended peer community to design projects to critically look at this institutional culture as it relates to the challenges of climate change adaptation.

 Facing these challenges SVT will organize several workshops aiming to build a strong international consortium and researcher network.

 (a) assemble an 'extended peer community' of international researchers and practitioners; to

 (b) design a consolidated and agreed upon project consortium with two proposals for larger funding, one in EU Horizon2020 societal challenge 7 and one in the NFR KLIMAFORSK program, relative to